-The Ontario Breast Screening Program (OBSP) at Bluewater Health has been providing comprehensive, organized breast screening services to women ages 50 to 74 since 1997.
+The Ontario Breast Screening Program (OBSP) at Bluewater Health has been providing comprehensive, organized breast screening services to women ages 50 to 74 since 1997 and was recently designated as a screening site for women at high risk for breast cancer.
 Women who are not within this age range, or who do not qualify for OBSP can still have a mammogram, but must get a requisition from their family doctor.

 Women who have their mammograms at Bluewater Health receive services that are accredited by the Canadian Association of Radiologists.

 There are two types of mammography, which are done for different reasons:

 Screening mammography is used to look for cancer in women who do not have any symptoms.
 Both breasts are examined during a screening mammogram.
 It can help find lumps or abnormal areas of breast tissue that may be too small to be felt by hand.
 Screening mammography monitors changes to the breast over time and can help find breast cancer at an early stage.
 It is not unusual to be called back from your screening mammogram for a diagnostic mammogram.
 According to Cancer Care Ontario (CCO):

 - For every 200 women screened in the Ontario Breast Screening Program, about 17 are referred for further tests and one will have breast cancer.